Quansight/Quansight-website/apps/labs/posts/numba-dynamic-exceptions.md

 To support dynamic exceptions, we reuse all the existing fields and introduce two new ones.

-- A pointer (`i8*`) to a pickled string containing static information
+- A pointer (`i8*`) to a pickled string containing static information.
-- String size (`i32`)
+- String size (`i32`).
-- The third argument (`i8*`), which was previously used for hashing is now used to hold a list of native values
+- The third argument (`i8*`), which was previously used for hashing is now used to hold a list of native values.
 - A pointer to a function (`i8*`) that knows how to convert native values back to Python values.
 This is called [boxing](https://numba.pydata.org/numba-doc/dev/extending/interval-example.html#boxing-and-unboxing).
 - A flag (`i32`) to signal whether an exception is static or dynamic.
-A value greater than zero not only indicates whether it is a dynamic exception, but also the number of runtime arguments
+A value greater than zero not only indicates whether it is a dynamic exception, but also the number of runtime arguments.

-Using Python code, dynamic exceptions work as follow:
+Using Python code, dynamic exceptions work as follows:

 ```python
 @jit(nopython=True)